PTPhong-PPL/demo-web_app-typescript-nodejs-express-with-routes-apis/README.md

 # demo-web_app-typescript-nodejs-express-with-routes-apis
-Demo a webapp made by typescript and nodejs, express.
-Also experimenting routes &amp; APIs
+Demo a webapp made by TypeScript and NodeJS, Express.
+Also experimenting routes & APIs

+Used MySQL as database